A Personal Package Archive (PPA) is a special software repository for

 Step 3: Adding a PPA repository via add-apt-repository in Kali Linux

-to add a PPA repository.
+Now that we added the correct code, we can useadd-apt-repository to add a PPA repository.
 I tried the following to add themes and custom icons in Kali Linux./usr/sbin/add-apt-repository ppa:noobslab/themes /usr/sbin/add-apt-repository ppa:alecive/antigone Once you’ve added a PPA repository via

-in Kali Linux, you need to update your package list.apt-get update You’ll see that your package list is now including PPA repository
+add-apt-repository in Kali Linux, you need to update your package list.apt-get update You’ll see that your package list is now including PPA repository

 Step 4: Testing

-Now that we have addedadd-apt-repository
+Now that we have addedadd-apt-repository to add PPA repository

 in Kali Linux, we can try to add some themes and custom icons.
 To keep